tarides/changelog-check-action/README.md

 the changelog check will re-run and succeed automatically.
 This label can also be applied directly when opening the PR so the check will be automatically omitted.

+## Options

+The file that is being checked by default is called `CHANGES.md` but you can use the `changelog` argument to specify any other file as well.

 ## Set up